Published on 26.03.2021 | Last updated on 18.11.2024

 Summary:

-• 3GPP standardizes cellular telecommunications technologies, including radio access, core network and service capabilities.
+• The 3GPP standardizes cellular telecommunications technologies, including radio access, core network and service capabilities.

 • Standardization enables production of high quality systems, products and services, and multi-vendor systems.

-• 3GPP is now working on standards for 5G technology such as 5G Non-Terrestrial Networks (NTN).
+• The 3GPP is now working on standards for 5G technology such as 5G Non-Terrestrial Networks (NTN).

 • Magister’s own 5G system simulator offers independent first hand knowledge to current and upcoming standardization processes.